 Power plant: HQ Peat-fired power plant

-Site: 4,200 hectares of peat land, enough for minimum 30 years of operation
+Site: 4,200 hectares of peat land, enough for min.
+30 years of operation

 Customer, O&M project: Yumn Ltd in Rwanda, Africa.
 Main owners of Yumn Ltd: Hakan A.S (Turkey) and Quantum (Israel)

-O&M Project duration: The Contract signed in 2017, a five-year agreement
+O&M Project duration: Five-year agreement, signed in 2017

 Fortum is committed to using modern technology to minimise emissions and other impacts of energy production on people and the environment, so the project in Rwanda fits the bill perfectly.
 The new peat-fired power plant is expected to increase the installed capacity in Rwanda by 40% and will bring more energy independence to the country that uses 100% foreign fuel.